You’ve decided that it’s time to get organized. It’s time to take charge of your home and life.

 Ask Yourself: “What are the most important things I can be doing?”

-There’s this thing called the Pareto Principle that has been applied to about a million things.
+There’s this thing called the Pareto Principle that has been applied to the business world, sports, and about a million other things.

 Basically, the Pareto Principle is the observation that about 80% of the consequences (outcomes) come from 20% of the causes.